qemus/qemu-docker/readme.md

     This will also add a CD drive containing device drivers to the system, which can be used for the VirtIO hard drive during the installation.
 Afterwards install the VirtIO network drivers and the Windows guest tools.

+    An easier solution is to use [this container](https://github.com/dockur/windows), which is based on this project, but aimed specificly at running Windows.
+It will automaticly download the correct ISO file from the Microsoft servers for example.

   * ### How do I provide custom arguments to QEMU?

     You can create the `ARGUMENTS` environment variable to provide additional arguments to QEMU at runtime: